Coronavirus Symptoms: Frequently Asked Questions

 Is Coronavirus Airborne?

-Can you have coronavirus symptoms without the fever?
+Can you have coronavirus without a fever?

 Yes, you can be infected with the coronavirus and have a cough or other symptoms with no fever, or a very low-grade one, especially in the first few days.
 Keep in mind that it is also possible to have COVID-19 with minimal or even no symptoms at all.
+People infected with the coronavirus who have no symptoms can still spread COVID-19 to others.

 What are the first symptoms of coronavirus?

-Can coronavirus symptoms come and go?
+Can COVID symptoms come and go?

 Can you have COVID-19 without symptoms?